 Cook your bacon, this could be done in the skillet or in the oven.
 Heat butter in a skillet and over medium heat cook chopped onion for a couple minutes, then add the spinach.
 Cook both for about 5 minutes and then remove from the heat.
 In a mixing bowl stir together your eggs, salt, pepper and cream.
 Add the onion and spinach combo to the egg mixture.

 Add in the shredded cheese, a money saving tip here is to buy a block of swiss and shred it yourself… I saved well over half doing it that way and was able to shred it easily in my food processor.
 Mix everything thoroughly.
-Grease the cooking pan (either a pie dish or muffin tins), we use spray coconut oil.
+Grease the cooking pan (either a pie dish or muffin tins).

 Pour mixture into dish and bake at 350 for about 25 minutes or until a fork inserted in the center comes out clean.